erithobra/functions-practice/README.md

 # Functions Practice

 The purpose of this exercise is to practice working with functions.
-Think of it as doing reps or practicing scales!
+Think of it as doing reps 🏋️‍♂️ or practicing scales 🎼!
 The more you practice, the better you'll get.

 ## Prerequisites